nashiitm/tdsproject2/README.md

 # tdsproject2
-# The server is hosted locally, no money for hosting it live.
+# The server is hosted locally, no money for hosting it live in Azure